HariKube/example-webshop-service/README.md

 # example-webshop-service
-This project is an example webshop service o demonstrate development simplicity with HariKube.
+This project is an example webshop service to demonstrate development simplicity with HariKube.

 ## Getting Started